 Reservoir Humidifier – In this type of furnace-mounted humidifier, water is stored in an internal reservoir and rotated through the appliance via a drum.

-Regardless which type of furnace-mounted humidifier installation you choose, water will be introduced to the air in your home when the device facilitates evaporation and sends this moisture-laden air up through your vents.
+Regardless of which type of furnace-mounted humidifier installation you choose, water will be introduced to the air in your home when the device facilitates evaporation and sends this moisture-laden air up through your vents.

 How Does A Furnace Humidifier Affect Your Health?

 If you find yourself constantly suffering from winter allergies, it could be because of inadequate humidification in your home.
-Likewise, if it seems like someone in your family is constantly coming down with a cold or respiratory infection, low relative humidity could be the cause, as this condition gives rise to airborne infections.
+Likewise, if it seems like someone in your family is constantly coming down with a cold or respiratory infection, the low relative humidity could be the cause, as this condition gives rise to airborne infections.